xavierhazzardadmin/dotfiles/README.md

   repo, taken that one is initialized in the folder.

-* `vim-commentary` which makes it easy for my to write comments in my code now matter the language is.
+* `vim-commentary` which makes it easy for my to write comments in my code no matter the language is.

 * `ctrl-p.vim` which allows me to fuzzy file search whilst still in a vim window and not have to worry about saving my work as it stays in the buffer.